 Practicing mindfulness helps you control how you spend your time and attention.
 If you want to improve any area of your life, mindfulness will probably help.
-There’s no shortage of benefits from work quality to physical health.
+There’s no shortage of benefits from work quality to physical health, including anxiety.
 We’ve all done things mindlessly — drove on autopilot, over-scrolled on social media.
 It doesn’t feel good.

 Practicing mindfulness can even help reduce implicit bias, as Brenda Fingold of Brown University’s Mindfulness Center highlighted for the audience at the launch of Mindfulness in Law Society (MILS) in January 2019.
 You can find more on that from UC Berkeley here.
 Every lawyer needs to take active steps to reduce their implicit biases.
 MILS is growing divisions and chapters across the country — find more on joining here.